 Baby’s six-month checkup is coming up.
 What questions, procedures and immunizations should I expect?

-Baby is approaching lots of new milestones if he hasn’t already — teething, solid food and crawling — so you’ll talk about those at the mid-year check-in, says Preeti Parikh, MD.
-Here’s the rest:
+At six months baby is approaching lots of new milestones if he hasn’t already — teething, solid food and crawling — so you’ll talk about all of these at the mid-year check-in, says Preeti Parikh, MD.
+Here’s what else will happen:

 Questions the doctor will ask